openssl/openssl/doc/designs/quic-design/glossary.md

 budget should be generated.
 Exists in both connection-level and stream-level instances.

+**RXKU:** RX key update.
+The detected condition whereby a received packet has a flipped Key Phase bit, meaning the peer has initiated a key update.
+Causes a solicited TXKU.
+See also TXKU.

 **RXL:** RXE list.
 See RXE.

 **RCMPPL:** The number of bytes left in a packet whose payload we are currently